Discover the Step-by-Step Process of Modular Construction

 Step 3: Manufacturing Modules in Controlled Conditions

-Once the design is ready for production, work moves into a controlled manufacturing environment.
+Once the design manufacturing drawings are complete, work moves into a controlled manufacturing environment.

 Haskell’s modular program uses steel-framed volumetric modules.
 Steel provides rigidity during shipping, crane handling and field setting.
-It also allows higher levels of interior completion before modules leave the plant.
+It also allows the rigidity and tighter tolerances for higher levels of interior completion before modules leave the plant.

 A typical production sequence starts with the structural frame, then moves through light-gauge framing, floor systems, wall systems, MEP rough-ins, fire protection components, envelope assemblies and finishes.
 Depending on the project, modules can leave the facility with flooring, paint, millwork, tile, stone, fixtures and other finish work already installed.